We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 How interest on federal student loans works

 Rates on federal student loans are set each year, based on the high yield of the 10-year Treasury note at auction in May.
-Interest on these loans is fixed, and the rates set this week will only apply to loans taken out between July 1, 2024, and June 30, 2025.
+Interest on these loans is fixed, so the current rates apply to loans taken out between July 1, 2024, and June 30, 2025.
 All borrowers who take out federal loans pay the same interest rate in any given year; the only difference in rates comes from the type of loan.

 Federal loans also carry a one-time origination fee, which increases their overall cost.
 The fees are currently 1.057% for all loans, except for PLUS loans, which carry a high 4.228% origination fee.